 in a larger map

 The course is one lap.
-Taking in some beautiful scenery the run starts at the main entrance to Sewerby Hall.
-It starts by curving to the left and following the tarmac path towards the sea.
-Leaving the parkland bear right and follow the main path (land train road) towards Bridlington (with the sea on your left).
+Taking in some beautiful scenery the run starts at the entrance to Sewerby Park on the cliff top area.
+It starts by curving to the right and following the tarmac path.
+This main path (land train route) takes you towards Bridlington (with the sea on your left).

-At approximately one mile turn hard left by the coastguard station, rounding the litter bin and the bench to follow the cliff top path back towards Sewerby Hall.
-Follow the marked loop on the grass to the west of the cricket ground and re-enter the Hall grounds by the same path the run began with.
+At just over one kilometre turn hard left by the coastguard station, rounding the litter bin and the bench to follow the cliff top path back towards Sewerby Hall.
+Follow the marked loop on the grass to the east of the cricket ground and re-enter the Hall grounds by a tarmac path.

-On re-entry to the Hall grounds follow this path and cross in front of the house and enter the garden in the opposite direction to the start line.
-In the centre of the garden the course will turn left and return to the path where a further right turn will take participants to a T junction.
-On reaching the main service road (T Junction) turn left.
-Continue to the security hut before turning right and following the Woodland Trail in a clockwise direction around the golf holes.
+On re-entry to the Hall grounds follow this path and cross in front of the main house and enter the garden.
+In the centre of the garden the route will turn left and reach a path where a further right turn will take you to a "T" junction.
+On reaching the main service road ("T" junction) turn left.
+Continue to the security hut by the park entrance before turning right and following the woodchip surface of the Woodland Trail in a clockwise direction around the golf holes.

-On exit from the woods the course will continue straight on down the service road for approximately 150m, then turn right through a brick arch gateway onto a curving path which leads to a finish on the terrace just below where the start line is.
+On exit from the woods the route will continue straight down the service road for approximately 150 metres, then turn right through a brick arch gateway onto a curving tarmac path which leads to a finish line near the bandstand.

 Location of start